 Russia banned Americans from adopting Russian children soon after the US Congress passed the legislation in December.

-MPs in several EU countries are considering following the American example.'Not blackmail'
+MPs in several EU countries are considering following the American example.

 Pat Breen, chairman of the cross-party foreign affairs committee, said after the motion was revised he "wouldn't regard as blackmail" the failure by the committee to support sanctions.